sphinx-doc/sphinx/doc/usage/configuration.rst

    directory.
 They are copied to the output directory.
 They will overwrite any existing file of the same name.

-   As these files are not meant to be built, they are automatically added to :confval:`exclude_patterns`.
+   As these files are not meant to be built, they are automatically excluded from source files.

    .. versionadded:: 1.2